 With background in information technology, entertainment and medicine, and a love for global language, culture and food, Matthew Asbell works comfortably with clients in diverse industries.
 Matthew’s passion for his work in intellectual property arises from a deep appreciation for creativity, whether in the form of invention, design, expression or marketing.
 He assists clients in clearing, obtaining, enforcing and defending trademark rights in the United States and throughout the world, and advises on utility and design patents, copyrights, domain names and related areas.

 Prior to becoming a lawyer, Matthew managed emerging singer-songwriters and recording artists, trained corporate employees of a pharmaceutical company to use software applications and studied medicine.
 Matthew is certified as a software Master Instructor and a Social Media Strategist.
 He serves as an adjunct professor of law and frequent guest lecturer at Fordham University and has taught at The Benjamin N. Cardozo School of Law (Yeshiva University), Columbia Universit and the Instituto Superior de Derecho y Economia (ISDE) in Madrid, Spain.
 He regularly mentors new lawyers and law students.

 Outside of work, Matthew, a native of Philadelphia, enjoys spending time with his wife, a Brazilian staff member of the United Nations, and their twin children.
-His interests range from music (including songwriting, piano, guitar, and percussion), cooking, SCUBA diving, and martial arts.
+He is the host of INTANGIFY, a weekly podcast on the intangible aspects of business.
+His interests range from music (including songwriting, piano, guitar, and percussion), cooking, SCUBA diving and martial arts.

 - "Reexamining Reexamination (and Expungement): A Practitioner’s Guide to the Early Days of Ex Parte TMA Proceedings", Intellectual Property Law Spring Conference, April 2022